Add Auth Endpoints

 Logout Endpoint

-When a user logs out of your application, you must ensure that all authenticated state associated with the user is cleared.
-The Logout Endpoint needs to perform three tasks to accomplish this:
+When a user logs out of your application, the Logout Endpoint must clear all authenticated state associated with the user.
+To do this, it must:

-3. Redirect to Wristband's Logout Endpoint to terminate the user's Wristband auth session.
+3. Redirect the user to Wristband's Logout Endpoint to end their Wristband authentication session.

 // AuthRoutes.cs (continued)